AESA Management Team is headed by Thomas Kariuki, Ph.D. Its role is to oversee and implement AESA’s programmes and operations.

 Kilpatrick was seconded to the African Academy of Sciences in 2015 to be the senior advisor to the Good Financial Grant Practice Programme (GFGP).

-Evelyn Namubiru-Mwaura has more than fifteen years of experience in international development, policy and strategic management, and natural resources governance through appointments with AGRA, the World Bank, LANDESA, UNREDD, UNDP-GEF, International Forestry Resources and Institutions (IFRI) and Makerere University.
+She has held appointments with AGRA, the World Bank, UNREDD, UNDP-GEF, International Forestry Resources and Institutions (IFRI) and Makerere University.

-Evelyn holds a joint Ph.D. in Public Policy from Indiana University in the US and a Masters in Environmental Management and Development from the Australian National University.
-She has won several awards including the Elinor Ostrom-Johan Skytte Fellowship, the International Foundation for Science award for field research, and the Compton Foundation Peace & Security Fellowship and the Australian Sponsored Training Scholarship.
+Her honours include the Elinor OstromJohan Skytte Fellowship, the International Foundation for Science Award for Field Research, the Compton Foundation Peace & Security Fellowship and the Australian Sponsored Training Scholarship.

 Jenniffer Mabuka-Maroa joined AAS in November 2016 as the H3Africa Programme Manager.
 She is responsible for the development and management of the H3Africa portfolio of activities and investments, under the leadership of the AESA Director.

 Jenn has over 16 years of HIV-1 basic science research.
 Her research broadly focused on understanding host innate and immune factors that modulate HIV-1 transmission and pathogenesis.
 Specifically, she investigated host immune responses in mother-to-child transmission of HIV-1 with a particular focus on breast milk transmission and explored antibody evolution in natural HIV-1 infection with the goal of informing antibody-based vaccine design.